at-manos/flipper-swdocs/docs/debugging/loglvl_interface.md

 ## Printing logs

-To log errors and information to our serial bus, we are provided with 5 macros by furi's `log.h` header.
+To log errors and information to our serial line, we are provided with 5 macros by furi's `log.h` header.

 These are: